Subhashpandala/Portfolio/Strategic-Job-Market-Analytics/README.md

 # Capstone Project – Analyst Job Listing Insights via Web Scraping

-This project was built to analyze job listings for analyst roles across top tech companies in Dallas.
-The goal was to gather live job data from multiple company websites, understand role requirements, and identify trends in skills, qualifications, and expectations.
+This project was built to analyze job listings across top enterprise companies in Dallas.
+The goal was to gather live job data from company career portals, understand role requirements, and identify trends in skills, qualifications, and expectations.
 I designed this workflow using Python and automated scraping techniques to simulate a real-world workforce analytics project.

 ---